serenayj/evoquer/README.md

 # EVOQUER: Enhancing Temporal Grounding with Video-Pivoted BackQuery Generation
-Source code for our paper, "EVOQUER: Enhancing Temporal Grounding with Video-Pivoted BackQuery Generation" ([Link](https://arxiv.org/abs/2109.04600)).
+Source code for our paper, "EVOQUER: Enhancing Temporal Grounding with Video-Pivoted BackQuery Generation" ([Link](https://arxiv.org/abs/2109.04600)), appeared in Visually Grounded Interaction and Language (ViGIL) Workshop 2021.

 Our codebase is built on top of [LGI model](https://github.com/JonghwanMun/LGI4temporalgrounding).